 Privacy becomes an issue when one may need to hide the identity of one participant from another.
-In such cases, the presence of a participant may be only visible through his/her role or a pseudonym in a role but not by name.
+In such cases, the presence of a participant may only be visible through his/her role or a pseudonym in a role but not by name.
 It may be required to hide identities of the participants of a role from other roles.
 Consider a course examination activity, which has two roles: the Candidate takes the exam and the Grader grades the answer book.
 A requirement can be that the graders do not know the identities of the Candidate role's participants.
-A similar collaboration requirement can specify that only the owner of a role knows the identities of the role participants.
-For example, in a conference submission workflow, the Program Chair role owns the Reviewer roles, who review submitted papers.
-However, none other than the users in the Program Chair role are permitted to view the identities of the participants of the Reviewer roles.